Skip to main content

 1. Your Friends in Business (YFIB)

-We vet every single person who walks through the door.
-Not "fill out a form" vetting — real, actual, "show me your revenue" vetting.
-Then we put you in a luxury venue — Resorts World, The Venetian, private mansions — across the table from someone who can genuinely change the trajectory of your business.
-Not someone who might know someone who might be interested.
-The actual person.
+We curate the room.
+We vet every single person who walks in.
+We run AI on the backend to fill your pipeline with qualified prospects.
+And then we put you in a luxury venue — Resorts World, The Venetian, private mansions — across the table from someone who can actually change the trajectory of your business.

-And here's the part that makes people do a double-take: we only make money when you close deals from our introductions.
+The model is simple.
+We only make money when you close deals from our introductions.
 Revenue share.
 No retainer.
-No monthly fee quietly draining your account while you wait for results.
+No monthly fee draining your account while you wait for results.
 If you don't close, we don't eat.
-(And we like eating.)
+That is alignment.

-Oh, and we built a whole podcast studio — The Podcast Mansion — because sitting across from the right person for 30 minutes is worth more than a thousand cold emails.
-Every session produces 300-400 content pieces your brand can use forever.
-You're welcome.
+We also built a podcast studio — The Podcast Mansion — because a 30-minute conversation across the table from the right person is worth more than a thousand cold emails.
+And every session produces 300-400 content pieces your brand can use forever.

 2. BNI (Business Network International)

-Best for: Local service businesses that thrive on steady, small referrals.
+Best for: Local service businesses that need a steady drip of small referrals.

-It's also Groundhog Day.
+It is also repetitive.
 Same people.
 Same room.
 Same script.
-Every.
-Single.
-Week.
-For some businesses, that consistency is gold.
-For operators doing seven figures who need to scale?
-You'll outgrow it fast.
+Every single week.
+For some businesses, that is exactly what they need.
+For operators doing seven figures, it is not enough.

 Cost: ~$500-700/year